databrickslabs/dlt-meta/docs/content/app/_index.md

 **DLT-META App Setup**

-Make sure you have installed/upgraded the latest databrocks cli version e.g. 0.244.0 and workspace access is configured where the app is deploying.
+Make sure you have installed/upgraded the latest databricks cli version e.g. 0.244.0 and workspace access is configured where the app is deploying.

 **Create App and attach source to databricks apps**